cuthbertLab/music21/buildDoc/rst/moduleDuration.rst

 .. module:: music21.duration

+Classes and functions for creating and processing durations.
+Durations, while a fundamental component of Note objects, are also used to describe the duration of other Music21Objects, such as Stream and TimeSignature objects.

 .. function:: convertQuarterLengthToType(qLen)

-similar to quarterLengthToClosestType but only returns exact matches
+Return a type if there exists a type that is exactly equal to the duration of the provided quarterLength.
+Similar to quarterLengthToClosestType() but this function only returns exact matches.

 >>> convertQuarterLengthToType(2)
 'half'
 >>> convertQuarterLengthToType(0.125)
 '32nd'
+>>> convertQuarterLengthToType(0.33333)
+Traceback (most recent call last):
+DurationException: cannot convert quarterLength 0.33333 exactly to type

 .. function:: convertTypeToNumber(dType)

+Convert a duration type string (`dType`) to a numerical scalar representation.

 >>> convertTypeToNumber('quarter')
 4
 >>> convertTypeToNumber('half')
 2
+>>> convertTypeToNumber('1024th')
+1024
+>>> convertTypeToNumber('maxima')
+0.125

 .. function:: convertTypeToQuarterLength(dType, dots=0, tuplets=[], dotGroups=[])

-Given a rhythm type, number of dots, and list of Tuplet objects, give its quarter length.
+Given a rhythm type (`dType`), number of dots (`dots`), an optional list of Tuplet objects (`tuplets`), and an optional list of dot groups (`dotGroups`), return the equivalent quarter length.

 >>> convertTypeToQuarterLength('whole')
 4.0